go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

+#### overloading

-**overloading**: a contract can have multiple functions of the same name but with different parameter types. they are matched by the arguments supplied in the function call 😬.
+* a contract can have multiple functions of the same name but with different parameter types. they are matched by the arguments supplied in the function call 😬.

 <br>